apache/shardingsphere/docs/document/content/others/_index.en.md

 +++
-pre = "<b>8. </b>"
+pre = "<b>9. </b>"
 title = "Others"
-weight = 8
+weight = 9
 chapter = true
 +++

-This chapter contains a section of frequently ask questions on how to use projects of Apache ShardingSphere: ShardingSphere-JDBC, ShardingSphere-Proxy and ShardingSphere-Sidecar.
-This chapter also contains a section of API Change Histories of different projects.
+This chapter contains a section of FAQ and API change histories of different versions.